otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 If many prekeys are received:

     Remove all invalid prekeys.
-    Remove all duplicated prekeys in the list.
+    Remove all duplicate prekeys in the list.
     If multiple valid prekeys remain, check for invalid prekey situations:
         If multiple prekeys exist with the same instance tag, the same version, and the same long term keys in the user profile, then one of the prekeys